squid-cache/squid-cache.github.io/Technology/WPAD/DNS.rst

 == Example ==

+ {i} Note: This example is browser and IPv4 specific.

 A client has an IP 1.2.3.4 which resolves to host-1-2-3-4.pop1.isp.net.
 The client has their DNS search set to "isp.net".
 The ISP runs a WPAD server at wpad.isp.net.

  * The client does a PTR lookup on 1.2.3.4 and finds it resolves to host-1.2.3.4.pop1.isp.net;